AncestryDNA without a Subscription | Should You Subscribe?

 It’s certainly enough to get you started on DNA discoveries!
 But if you’re serious about getting the most information out of DNA testing and building your family tree, you’ll want to consider an Ancestry.com subscription.*

-• Matches’ family trees (a free membership is limited to a 5 generation preview);
+• Full access to matches’ family trees (a free membership is limited to a 5 generation preview);

 • More information on common ancestors: records and trees’ matches (a free membership is limited to names, genders, birth and death years, and relationships to you);